haskell-lang/haskell-lang/static/markdown/package-http-client.md

 For fun, this example prints out the JSON body in YAML format.

+## Advanced use

+There are add-on packages which provide additional functionality, e.g.:

+* [http-client-tls](https://www.stackage.org/package/http-client-tls) provides TLS support via the Haskell-native tls package
+* [http-conduit](https://www.stackage.org/package/http-conduit) allows for streaming request and responses using conduit

+## Concepts

+This library makes good use of the `OverloadedStrings` language extension for converting string literals into `Request`s, `ByteString`s, and case-insensitive `ByteString`s (for header names).
+It's strongly recommended to use this library with this language extension enabled.

+## Caveats

+There are a few important caveats to mention about this library:

+* By default, any non-2XX status code response results in a runtime exception.
+  See the examples of `setRequestIgnoreStatus` below for more information
+* By default, http-client will respect the `http_proxy` and `https_proxy` environment variables.
+See the proxy examples below for information on how to bypass this.

 ## Request methods and parseRequest

 You can specify the request method at the beginning of your URL: